nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version implements a fix for an issue with the control bar appearing by tapping the player's surface on iOS.
+This version implements a fix htmlFor an issue with the control bar appearing by tapping the player's surface on iOS.
 The control bar didn't appear by tap in `PAUSED` state with `keepFrame` disabled.

 ### **Changelog**